-Clients often ask if they have a good CTR, or what a good CTR is.
+As a digital agency, we are often asked how to get a good CTR, or what a good CTR really is.
 Your ideal percentage takes time to determine, and not everyone will be aiming for the same average.
 As with most aspects of PPC – it depends on a number of things, such as:

 - The type of industry you work in

 Put it this way, a Google Shopping campaign is likely to have a much higher CTR than a display campaign – but that’s not to say your display ad is bad.
 More users are likely to click on an ad for a product with images and live pricing, on an item they are actively trying to find.